 - 1-2 tablespoons dairy-free milk

-- Whip the palm shortening and vegan butter using a stand mixer or heavy duty hand-held mixer for 5 minutes.
-Set a timer!
+- Whip the palm shortening and vegan butter using a stand mixer or heavy duty hand-held mixer about 5 minutes.
 It should be light in color, and very fluffy. (see picture in post above)

 - Add the powdered sugar, and vanilla extract.
 Beat at a low speed to combine.

-- Add a teaspoon of milk, and then add more ½ a teaspoon at a time, while whipping, until the frosting comes together and is smooth and spreadable.
-And add the milk after the vanilla, since that will add more moisture to your frosting.
-If you accidentally add too much milk (it happens to the best of us) and your frosting is sloppy, too loose, or weeping, try adding ¼- ½ cup more of powdered sugar.
+- Add the dairy-free milk a teaspoon at a time, while whipping, until the frosting comes together and is smooth and spreadable If you accidentally add too much milk (it happens to the best of us) and your frosting is sloppy, too loose, or weeping, try adding ¼- ½ cup more of powdered sugar.
 This can sometimes help to absorb the extra liquid and save the day.

 - Increase the speed and whip for another 2-3 minutes or until light and fluffy.

 - Use to pipe or spread on cupcakes, cookies, and cakes.

 You can easily half this recipe, or even make only a quarter batch.
 If you are making a smaller batch, you'll find it easier to use a handheld mixer instead of a stand mixer, since the bowl won't be as full.

 You can use palm shortening, or another vegetable shortening, like crisco.
 I prefer using a sustainably-sourced palm shortening since they are non-hydrogenated.
 If you don't have access to a sustainable palm shortening you can use any vegetable shortening you'd like.